katrienantonio/hands-on-machine-learning-R-module-1/README.md

 ## Schedule and Course Material

-The schedule will gradually be completed over the next weeks.
+The schedule will gradually be completed over the next days.
 The detailed schedule is subject to small changes.

 |  Module  |  Session  | Duration                | Description                                              | Lecture material                                                                                                 | R script | R solutions |